-However, the value determined is when the trouble starts, many Rebound Hammer models include a graph showing a relationship between hammer orientation, rebound number and estimated compressive strength.
-Someone once told me the results came from a correlation with 150mm cubes tested in a European lab in the 1950's.
+However, the value determined is when the trouble starts, many Concrete Test Hammer models include a graph showing a relationship between hammer orientation, rebound number, and estimated compressive strength.
+Someone once told me the results came from a correlation with 150mm cubes tested in a European lab in the 1950s.
 I don't know if that’s true or not, but the point is that results taken from these graphs rarely correlate well with the actual compressive strength of the concrete being tested.

 On the flip side, they can be useful in establishing relative and proportional strengths of the same concrete mix between different areas of a structure.
 The American Concrete Institute (ACI) committee 228 recommends procedures in ACI 228.1R to correlate rebound numbers to the particular type of concrete being tested by referencing concrete cylinders for new construction and drilled cores for existing structures.
 The cores or cylinders are clamped in compression machines and Concrete Test Hammer impacts are performed on the specimens just before breaking them for compressive strength values.
 This method allows you to establish some reliable estimates of strength, although as noted above, you can't accept or reject the concrete based on rebound results alone.